Putting mate crime centre stage

 The development of the play was supported by the Wales Autism Research Centre.

-Quiet Hands premieres at Chapter Arts Centre tonight.
+Quiet Hands premiered at Chapter Arts Centre on 11 September.